mitranim/jisp/readme.md

-> Note: The upcoming 0.4.0 is going to introduce a bunch of breaking changes.
-It's a complete from-scratch rewrite of the compiler, and I'm revising some parts of the language, dropping dead end ideas and focusing on the core stuff.
-Initially it's going to have fewer features than the current version.
+> Note: I apologise for the lack of updates.
+I've been preparing [0.4.0](https://github.com/Mitranim/jisp/tree/0.4.0), which is a complete rewrite of the compiler with a bunch of breaking changes.
+It revises some parts of the language, dropping dead end ideas and focusing on the core features.
+Unfortunately I'm busy with some other projects right now.

 ## Description